The cars you love and hate

 However, when it really comes to understanding a car’s foibles, there’s nothing better than living with it day in, day out.
 That's why we use our Which?
 Car Survey to ask tens of thousands of people to tell us what their cars are like to live with – what they like, what they don't like and whether they'd recommend their car to someone else.

-Below, you can see the models that ranked top and bottom for satisfaction in each class according to our latest survey.
+Below, you can see the models that ranked top and bottom for satisfaction in each class, according to our latest survey.
 Use the links to skip directly to your preferred class of car.

 Most satisfying city car